Kyosho Inferno: MP7.5 Kanai 3, item no. 31273 (2002–2004)

 This was the final version of the MP7.5 which incorporated the lessons learned from the preceding IFMAR championships and other races in which the MP7.5 competed.
 This car relied less on completely re-designed parts but instead on slight modifications to existing parts to improve the setup and reliability of the car.
 As with other performance variants, this model did not include items such as radio equipment, engine and mufflers as the ideal selection of these were highly dependent on both the track and the driver.
 In its original condition, the Kanai 3 can be recognized through its milled out chassis and titanium screws.

-Collectibillity and current popularity (2008–)
+Collectibility and current popularity (2008–)

 The MP7.5 has many years to go before it becomes a classic.
 Due to the volumes that Kyosho produced it and the fact that there were no special, limited editions of the car, they are also of limited interest to collectors.
 They do however provide an excellent platform for brushless electric conversion with Kyosho and many third-party suppliers providing conversion kits.
 They are one of the most common and most economical secondhand Kyosho 1/8 scale cars available on the second hand market.
 This makes the 7.5 an excellent car for beginners who are looking for relatively modern technology with an abundance of replacement and performance parts with the option to convert to brushless if desired.